emberjs/rfcs/text/0000-record-data.md

 These APIs are not meant to be used by most users, or app level code, and should be hidden away and described in an api/guides section meant for ED addon authors.
 Currently there are a few widely used addons which would greatly benefit from this, so we can also reach out in person.
-I have already implemented a spike of ModelFragments using ModelData.
-Having couple addons implement different ModelDatas would be a great way to teach new addon authors about the purpose and implementation of the API.
+I have already implemented a spike of ModelFragments using RecordData.
+Having couple addons implement different RecordDatas would be a great way to teach new addon authors about the purpose and implementation of the API.

 ### Drawbacks